w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

       <section id="description_calculation"><div class="header-wrapper"><h3 id="x5-4-2-accessible-description-calculation">Accessible description calculation</h3></div>

         <p>
-          Like the <a href="/fundamentals/names-and-descriptions/#name_calculation">accessible name calculation</a>, the accessible description calculation produces a text string.
+          Like the <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#name_calculation">accessible name calculation</a>, the accessible description calculation produces a text string.
         </p>
         <p>
           The accessible description calculation algorithm is the same as the accessible name calculation algorithm except for a few branch points that depend on whether a name or description is being calculated.